 Board Size: The Nominating and Governance Committee assesses the size and composition of the Board of Directors each year.
-Consistent with our Corporate Governance Guidelines, the Nominating and Governance Committee believes that our Board of Directors' current size is appropriate, given the size and complexity of the Company and the markets in which we operate.
-Over the last twenty years, the Board of Directors' size has ranged from five to ten directors, a range the Nominating and Governance Committee believes has served the Company and its stockholders well.
-Consistent with this historical approach, there are currently nine directors serving on the Board of Directors.
+Consistent with our Corporate Governance Guidelines, the Nominating and Governance Committee believes that our Board of Directors' current size of ten is appropriate, given the size and complexity of the Company and the markets in which we operate.

 Executive Sessions of Non-Executive Directors: Our non-executive directors regularly meet in scheduled executive sessions without management present.
-In accordance with the charter of the Nominating and Governance Committee and the By-laws, Mr. Ryan, the Chair of the Nominating and Governance Committee, also serves as the Lead Independent Director, responsible for calling and chairing the executive sessions, including during the annual Board of Directors offsite, and communicating with Mr. Healey, the Chairman and Chief Executive Officer.
+In accordance with the charter of the Nominating and Governance Committee and the By-laws, Mr. Ryan, the Chair of the Nominating and Governance Committee, also serves as the Lead Independent Director, responsible for calling and chairing the executive sessions, including during the annual Board of Directors offsite, and communicating with the Chairman of the Board of Directors and the Company's Chief Executive Officer.